This post may contain affiliate links. Please read our disclosure policy.

 • Bake.
 Place the chicken in a cast iron skillet.
 Rub the butter all over the outsides of the chicken pieces.
 Place the skillet in the oven (preheated to 425°F) and roast.

 • Make the glaze.
-Whisk together the balsamic glaze, fig preserves, and the remainder of the garlic, rosemary, salt, and pepper.
+Whisk together the balsamic vinegar, fig preserves, and the remainder of the garlic, rosemary, salt, and pepper.

 • Glaze the chicken.
 Brush the majority of the sauce all over the chicken, then put it back in the oven.
 Baste the chicken with the sauce every 10 minutes or so until fully cooked.